Homemade Small Batch Crockpot Applesauce Recipe

 • Rome

-crockpot applesauce in mason jar with gift tag
+homemade applesauce in mason jar with fall gift tag 2022

-I believe that a gift presented in a mason jar has its own particular charm…and this homemade small batch crockpot applesauce proves my point!
+I believe that a gift presented in a mason jar has its own particular charm…and this slow cooker applesauce recipe proves my point!
 These fluted 16 ounce mason jars (pictured above) are relatively new, and they have the prettiest shape.
-Add a free printable fall gift tag, and you have a lovely gift that comes straight from your kitchen…and your heart.
+Add a free printable fall gift tag, and you have a lovely gift that celebrates apple season.
+It comes straight from your kitchen…and your heart.

 Homemade Small Batch Crockpot Applesauce